multiplemonomials/Recipes/Main Courses/Yellow Curry.md

 ## Directions:
 ### Yellow Curry Paste
 1. Prepare the lemongrass stalks by peeling off the outer few layers until a tender, smooth surface is exposed.
 Then, slice off and discard the green parts at the tops, keeping only the white and very light green parts (bottom 5-6 inches).
 Next, slice off the roots at the base.
 Finally, chop them into thin slices.
 2. Add the lemongrass and all remaining curry paste ingredients to a small food processor and process until you obtain a smooth paste.
 Note that you probably can't use a blender for this as it's not very liquid -- a food processor is a must.
 If you are having trouble getting it to process, you can add a bit more melted coconut oil or some water.
+You may also try to crush with a mortar and pestle to extract a little more flavor.

 ### Yellow Curry
 1. Do the prep: